jphenow/jphenow/README.md

 ## 🔭 I’m currently working on

-I come from App Center @ Microsoft.
-I recently worked with the GitHub Packages folks for a brief stint and now I'm really excited to be heading over to help with some Core GitHub projects.
+I recently worked with the GitHub Packages folks for a brief stint and now I'm really excited to be heading over to help with some Core GitHub projects as well has help maintain App Center from Microsoft.

 ## 🌱 I’m currently learning